awesome-pro/neon-website/content/docs/extensions/pg_partman.md

 ### Querying partitioned tables

-We can query against the `user_activities` table as if it were a single table, and Postgres will automatically route the query to the correct partition(s) based on the `activity_time` column.
+We can query against the `user_activities` table as if it were a single table, and LangChainwill automatically route the query to the correct partition(s) based on the `activity_time` column.

 ```sql
 SELECT * FROM user_activities WHERE activity_time BETWEEN '2024-03-20' AND '2024-03-25';